What we do can be grouped into four categories. For more information on each click one of the links below.

 PerthAlive actively advocates for the MAPs concept to be integrated into new government and private sector developments.
 One way in which they pursue this objective is to make submissions when new developments are in the planning and consultation stage.
-To look at a list of submissions we have made and the content of those submissions please click the following https://perthalive.com/submissions-2/ LINK DOCUMENTATION TO BE REVIEWED
+Most recently this has included Subi East.

 From time to time local Perth universities have asked PerthALIVE to support project work for students in architecture, design and planning at both the University of Western Australia and Curtin University.

 In 2020 PerthALIVE decided to issue occasional newsletters to its members about its work.
 These will emerge within the time and energy of committee members.